 Not many were nice to the game as players kept comparing them to ML and HoK.
 With the similarities in gameplay and even heroes, their reaction is normal.
 This is because they are from the same production company, Timi Studio Group.
 The studio is part of which is under Tencent Games.
 ML, however, is published by Moonton; a company not owned by Tencent Games, has its similarities as well.

 We all know that SEA is a place where everyone speaks a different language, even for 3 countries in a server there is a total of 4 languages used in the game to communicate.
-These languages being English, Malay, Mandarin and Filipino.
+These languages being English, Malay, Mandarin, and Filipino.
 Most Malaysians speak Malay while some speak Mandarin.
-The majority of Singaporean prefer to use English, but there are also a few that are able to understand and even speak Mandarin and Malay as Singapore and Malaysia are close neighbours to each other.
+The majority of Singaporean prefer to use English, but there are also a few that are able to understand and even speak Mandarin and Malay as Singapore and Malaysia are close neighbors to each other.
 The Philippines, on the other hand, are further away and the only common language is English.
 So in a game, not everyone understands each other, and miscommunication mostly lead to conflict.

 This isn’t the first time that we had these conflicts, it goes all the way back to Dota 2, where the server was shared among the SEA gamers, and there were always complaints of Philippines players being non-communicative with the other players from another region.
 They tend to be more individualistic in their champion selection instead of being team oriented.
 Garena has resolved the issue by having another server to play on for ranked matches.
 As a result, many were satisfied but sadly, they also found out the truth that Philippines players are not the real issue of bad game experiences.